 Bats eat a variety of food.
 Although a few drink the blood of livestock, most eat fruit, insects, and fish.
 Tell students that they are going to be zookeepers in charge of a bat exhibit for the day.
 An important part of this job is to plan meals for the bats.

 Divide the class into small groups.
 Assign a few different bats to each group, such as the vampire bat, flying fox bat, bumblebee bat, big-eared bat, bulldog bat, and little brown bat.
 Have each group research what its bats eat and look like.
 Then encourage students to create menu posters to share their findings with the class.
 Students in each group can work together to draw pictures of their bats, or find photographs on the Web or in magazines.
 Below these images, they can draw or glue cutouts of the foods they've selected for each bat.

 The Genuine Article

 There are more than 1,000 species of bats in the world, and all of them are fascinating.
 Invite your class to put together a class magazine to share their knowledge about these intriguing creatures.
-Ask each student to choose a bat to research in depth using books, Web sites, and the library.
+Ask each student to choose a bat to research in depth using books, websites, and the library.
 Encourage students to find photographs of their chosen bats.

 Next, have small groups of students each cut apart one or more 81/2" x 11" sheets of paper into rectangles or squares of equal size, and write their information on them.
-Show students how to work together to arrange their articles and photos into layouts ? on fresh sheets of paper, and paste in place to create a complete page.
+Show students how to work together to arrange their articles and photos into layouts on fresh sheets of paper and paste them in place to create a complete page.
 Gather all the pages and bind into your magazine of the coolest bats in the world.